encode/httpx/docs/advanced/ssl.md

 httpx.ConnectError: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: certificate has expired (_ssl.c:997)
 ```

-If you're confident that you want to visit a site without using SSL you can disable SSL verification completely...
+If you're confident that you want to visit a site with an invalid certificate you can disable SSL verification completely...

 ```python
 >>> httpx.get("https://expired.badssl.com/", verify=False)